rackerlabs/support-how-to/content/retired-articles/cloud-servers-with-managed-operations-support-for-linux.md

 ---

 The Managed Operations service level provides support beyond the Managed Infrastructure service level, including direct assistance with resizes, snapshots, host machine issues, adding and removing servers, and managing IP addresses.
-To ensure **Fanatical Support**&reg;, Rackspace provides support for specific software and server configurations on Linux cloud servers with Managed Operations support.
+Rackspace provides support for specific software and server configurations on Linux cloud servers with Managed Operations support.

 **Note:** For information about Windows support, see [Cloud Servers with Managed Operations support for Windows](/how-to/cloud-servers-with-managed-operations-support-for-windows).